Residential

 Future Growth

-Think of how your family could increase and how many members it may have.
-If you prefer to live with your family, children, parents or grandparents, a 3 BHK flat or even a 4 BHK flat would be ideal.
+Think of how your family could grow and how many members it may have.
+If you prefer to live with your children, parents or grandparents, a 3 BHK flat or even a 4 BHK flat would be ideal.

 Budget Constraints

 Bigger BHK apartments will always be costly, as far as the purchase price, maintenance and utility bills are concerned.
-Just like with any other decision, make sure you've set a reasonable budget size depending on the size of the apartment you seek to rent or purchase.
+Make sure you've set a reasonable budget depending on the size of the apartment you seek to buy.

 Location

-Mumbai and Delhi, for instance, will have tiny rooms, while suburban areas can have spacious rooms for a lesser amount of money.
+City centres, for instance, will have smaller rooms, while suburban areas can have spacious rooms for a lesser amount of money.

 Amenities